the-muel-git/bolt-ts-slack-template/README.md

 This is a generic Bolt for JavaScript (TypeScript) template app used to build out Slack apps.

 Before getting started, make sure you have a development workspace where you have permissions to install apps.
-If you don’t have one setup, go ahead and [create one](https://slack.com/create).
+If you don't have one setup, go ahead and [create one](https://slack.com/create).

 ## Installation